divyanshrajpoot9/NutritionLabel/README.md

 32. `animation`: Defines animations for elements, including keyframes, duration, and timing.

 33. `overflow`: Controls how content that overflows an element is displayed (e.g., hidden, scroll).

-These are some of the most common CSS properties used to style and format web content.
-CSS provides extensive control over the presentation of HTML elements, making it a powerful tool for web design and layout.

 ![Screenshot 2023-09-07 235254](https://github.com/divyanshrajpoot9/NutritionLabel/assets/114856467/233379d5-5cf0-4747-80e2-cc46bf817dd8)
 ![Screenshot 2023-09-07 235303](https://github.com/divyanshrajpoot9/NutritionLabel/assets/114856467/15507420-7401-40a4-bb5f-12796205c170)